JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1999_Summer.md

 ### The Education Committee

 Wrightwood Series publication on Race is being printed and will be available for purchase at IC99 this summer.
-The current Wrightwood Seminar on the perspective of Cult in The Urqntia Book will be presented by a panel at the International Conference in Vancouver in August.
+The current Wrightwood Seminar on the perspective of Cult in _The Urantia Book_ will be presented by a panel at the International Conference in Vancouver in August.
 Approval has been given for a future Wrightwood presentation on the history of the Urantia movement.
-The Education Committee is organizing a speaker's clearinghouse, a list of individuals with public speaking skills who are interested in giving talks on various Urantia Book related topics.
+The Education Committee is organizing a speaker's clearinghouse, a list of individuals with public speaking skills who are interested in giving talks on various _Urantia Book_ related topics.
 Materials for topical study will be developed and made available to local study groups in cooperation with the Domestic Extension Committee.

 ### Ad-Hoc Family Life Committee

 Parent education, secondary works and summer camp are the key issues for FLC.
 The FLC is working to provide Urantian parents with helpful works related to family life and with meaningful activities for children at conferences and gatherings.
 Present efforts include family life chat list, family life web page, family oriented workshops and Kindle the Fire, a handbook of activities and ideas for parents and children.

 ### Fraternal Relations Committee